 From Fairbanks, an easy way to get out and enjoy nature is to drive scenic Chena Hot Springs Road (56 miles long).
 Much of the road meanders through Chena River State Recreation Area where you can camp, fish, float and hike.
 Two hikes along the way are Granite Tors and Angel Rocks both which offer short and longer options.
 The well-maintained trails take you through picturesque forests to outcroppings of rocks that afford outstanding views.

-Chena Hot Springs Road dead ends at Chena Hot Springs Resort a world class hot springs renowned for its outstanding outdoor rock lake, year-round ice museum, excellent aurora viewing opportunities and focus on renewable geothermal energy.
-In addition to the Hot Spring and the Ice Museum Chena Hot Springs has a wide array of activities and attractions including dog mushing and kennel tours, skiing, snowmobiling, ATV rides, fishing, flightseeing, hiking, biking, aurora viewing tours, horseback riding and even horse-drawn sleigh rides.
+Chena Hot Springs Road dead ends at Chena Hot Springs Resort, a world class hot springs renowned for its outstanding outdoor rock lake, year-round ice museum, excellent northern lights viewing opportunities and focus on renewable geothermal energy.
+In addition to the Hot Spring and the Ice Museum, Chena Hot Springs has a wide array of activities and attractions including dog mushing and kennel tours, skiing, snowmobiling, ATV rides, fishing, flightseeing, hiking, biking, aurora borealis viewing tours, horseback riding and even horse-drawn sleigh rides.

 Let the resorts healing, mineral-rich outdoor rock lake relax your body and warm your soul.
 One hundred years ago, gold miners and early Alaskan pioneers rested their weary souls and bodies in natural outdoor hot springs.
 Today, you can carry on the tradition and soak away your own worldly worries at Chena Hot Springs.